rastaehli/mkr-paper/mkr.md

     - a type that identifies the (ideal) component behavior: what are its logical interfaces and how inputs (incoming messages) over time may determine outputs (outgoing messages).
     - a quality specification of tolerance for imprecision in output timing and values.
 - A plan that describes how the component is built:
-    - blueprint => literal instructions for building.
+    - blueprint => literal instructions for building from dependencies.
-    - dependencies => map for resources required by the blueprint.
+    - dependencies => map role=>resource for all resources required for building.
+A resource may be changed, consumed or become part of the built component.
+    - configureable-attributes => map attribute=>value for all configurable attributes.
     - provisioner => agent to allocate dependency resources.
     - builder => agent to interpret and execute the blueprint.
     - manager => agent to control activation.